Avik9/Dynamic-Memory-Allocator/README.md

 > :nerd: You can find these sizes yourself using the sizeof operator.
 > For example, `printf("%lu\n", sizeof(int))` prints 4.

-In this assignment we will assume that each "memory row" is 8 bytes (64 bits) in size.
+In this program, one can assume that each "memory row" is 8 bytes (64 bits) in size.
-Note that, although pointers aligned to addresses that are multiples of 16 would be adequate to store values of the largest data type (`long double`) supported by the hardware, all pointers returned by your `sf_malloc` are to be 64-byte aligned; that is, they will be addresses that are multiples of 64.
+Note that, although pointers aligned to addresses that are multiples of 16 would be adequate to store values of the largest data type (`long double`) supported by the hardware, all pointers returned by `sf_malloc` are to be 64-byte aligned; that is, they will be addresses that are multiples of 64.

 ## Block Header & Footer Fields